spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

     > - The **10%** default overhead is calculated within the recommendation itself.
     > - Threshold value is only used for down-sizing cases

 ###   Attach a Right-Sizing Rule to One or More Workloads

+Options:

+* Auto-apply: To turn on auto-apply right-sizing rules and let Ocean automatically attach rules to workloads according to selected criteria, see [Create or Edit a Right-Sizing Rule](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-recom-tab?id=create-or-edit-a-right-sizing-rule).
-To attach a rule to one or more workloads:
+* Manual attach: Manually attach a specific right-sizing rule to one or more workloads.

+To manually attach a rule:

 1. Select one or more workloads in the Workloads Optimization list.
 2. From the Actions drop-down menu above the table, click **Attach Rule**.